Richard M. Daley: Brawl at Daley home in Michigan

 I am very disappointed, as any parent would be, after his son held a party in their home while his parents were away.
 I am more deeply distressed for the welfare of the young man who was injured in this fight.

 Patrick pleaded guilty to misdemeanor charges of furnishing alcohol to minors and disturbing the peace and was sentenced to six months' probation, 50 hours of community service in Grand Beach, fined $1,950 and ordered to pay restitution to his parents for property damage.
 His cousin pleaded guilty to aiming a firearm without malice and was fined $1,235.
 Sixteen other youths were charged with juvenile and adult offenses.
 The injured youth recovered.

 Third term (1995–1999)

+Joseph E. Gardner ran against Daley and lost.

-Daley took control of the Chicago Public School system in 1995 and appointed Paul Vallas.
+Daley took control of the Chicago Public Schools system in 1995 and appointed Paul Vallas.
 When Vallas left the post to run for governor, Daley chose the relatively obscure Arne Duncan, who later became the U.S. Secretary of Education under Barack Obama, to lead the district.
 On March 19, 1997, the Chicago City Council adopted the Domestic Partners Ordinance, which made employee benefits available to same-sex partners of City employees.
 Daley said it was an issue of fairness.